Lara

 After years of working with 5-year-olds, I have gained a new appreciation for them.
 The kids get so excited whenever they can participate in a theme, whether it's the color of the day or spirit week!

-The kids get so excited whenever they can participate in a theme, whether it's the color of the day or spirit week!
-To tap into their natural excitement and enthusiasm I created some math dice games and activities with a Halloween theme.
+To tap into their natural excitement and enthusiasm here are some math dice games and activities ideas you can use right away with a Halloween theme!

 Dice Games